Adlorem/NetCore.Identity.Dapper/README.md

 Under development.
 This library aims to replace Identity Entity Framework database handling with Dapper.
 Example project uses Net Core, but works fine with Blazor.

-In your web application you have to add default model for identity user.
+In your web application create default model for identity user.
 For example:

 ```csharp
     public class ApplicationUser : IdentityUser , IApplicationUser<ApplicationUser>